• Skip to primary navigation

 I grew up in a home where we used only washable/reusable cloths in the kitchen and dining room, yet once I moved out on my own I quickly fell under the spell of the ease and disposability of paper towels.
 Fast-forward to the present day where I know more about the wastefulness and environmental impact of single-use items, I now find myself returning to my old-school roots, but with a few modern hacks.

-If you’ve been wondering how to go about ditching your reliance on paper towels and finding a more sustainable and affordable alternative, here’s how to take the plunge.
+If you’ve been wondering how to ditch paper towels and find a more sustainable and affordable alternative, here’s how to take the plunge.

 1. Pay attention to current usage